PrefectHQ/prefect/docs/guide/development/style.md

 Prefect's code is statically-typed using [mypy](http://mypy-lang.org/).
 Merges to master are prevented if code does not pass type checks, and this test is performed both as a unit test and a separate CI step, for clarity.

-Mypy is not applied to ALL of Prefect's code; tests are intentionally excluded, for example.
+While we would prefer for all of Prefect's code to be typed, that creates an undeseriable friction for new contributors.
+Therefore, mypy is only *required* for "important" code (generally, files in the `core/` and `engine/` directories), but encouraged elsewhere.
+Test files are never checked for typing.
 To run mypy only against required files, invoke it as a unit test:

 ```bash
 cd prefect